-Once the post-evaluation group has been selected to continue through the steps of the model, the evaluation results review can take place.
+After selecting the post-evaluation group, the evaluation results review can take place.
 The group might prefer to convene in a workshop setting immediately following the evaluation or may wish to conduct this step over time through multiple meetings.
-The primary sources of information to review are the Maturity Profile Table (Appendix H) and the Maturity Level Selection Worksheet (Appendix E), which will have been populated with all the relevant information from the evaluation.
+The primary sources of information to review are the Maturity Profile Table (Appendix H) and the Maturity Level Selection Worksheet (Appendix E), already populated with the relevant information from the evaluation.
 Reviewing these documents will allow the post-evaluation group to become familiar with the decisions and supporting discussion from the evaluation.
 Other documents to review include the list of strategic documents and reference material relating to the C2M2 objectives (Appendix C. Pre-Evaluation Reference Checklist).

-- Review Maturity Profiles: As described in Chapter 2, the collection of actual MILs per objective and domain represents the organization's current profile, and the collection of target MILs represents the organization's capability profile.
+- Review Maturity Profiles: As described in Chapter 2, the collection of actual MILs per domain and objective represents the organization's current profile, and the collection of target MILs represents the organization's capability profile.
 These are clearly displayed in the Maturity Profile Table.
-The postevaluation group can readily compare the profiles to identify gaps, as well as review the number of MILs and practices required to achieve the target MIL (for those objectives in which the target MIL has not been met).
-The group might also identify the relevant reference material per objective to support the identification and analysis of gaps. - Review Successes and Gaps: The discussions from the evaluation on successes supporting MIL acheivement and the gaps in paractices required to reach unmet MILs provide valuable context to the group's identification and analysis.
+The post-evaluation group can readily compare the profiles to identify gaps, as well as review the number of MILs and practices required to achieve the target MIL (for those objectives in which the target MIL has not been met).
+The group might also identify the relevant reference material per MIL to support the identification and analysis of gaps. - Review Successes and Gaps: The discussions from the evaluation on successes supporting MIL acheivement and the gaps in paractices required to reach unmet MILs provide valuable context to the group's identification and analysis.
 This information will have been recorded in the Maturity Level Selection Worksheet.